hemaprathaban/memoryRss/README.md

 # memoryRss

-Created a bar chart from static memory log file memory log file contails the process name and their status with memory size
+Created a bar chart from static memory log file .
+It contails the proc name and
+their status with memory size.